-If during the installation of Windows 10, you see the error “No drives were found.
-Click Load Driver to provide a mass storage driver for installation”, don't worry.
-This problem is commonly related to an error in the connection of the device cables or can even be caused due to the fact that the Windows 10 installer does not have the necessary drivers, however, these problems are usually easy to solve.
-In this post I will explain how to solve this problem step by step through different methods.
+If during the installation of Windows 10, you see the error "No drives were found.
+Click Load Driver to provide a mass storage driver for installation", don't worry.
+This problem is commonly related to an error in the connection of the device cables or can even be caused because the Windows 10 installer does not have the necessary drivers, however, these problems are usually easy to solve.
+In this post, I will explain how to solve this problem step by step through different methods.

-It is important to remember that Windows installer is a pre-configured tool to work in a basic environment, relying on your computer's firmware to perform a relatively complex task despite the fact that there is no installed operating system.
-It is for this reason that the Windows installer has pre-loaded drivers, in this way it is able to recognize and use the hardware of your computer, however, there is the possibility that the drivers available or even the firmware of your computer are outdated, generating detection errors of all types of hardware, in addition, it is important to consider that the most common and even probable cause of this problem is due to a poorly connected SATA or power cable.
+It is important to remember that a Windows installer is a pre-configured tool to work in a basic environment, relying on your computer's firmware to perform a relatively complex task even though there is no installed operating system.
+It is for this reason that the Windows installer has pre-loaded drivers, in this way it can recognize and use the hardware of your computer, however, there is the possibility that the drivers available or even the firmware of your computer are outdated, generating detection errors of all types of hardware, also, it is important to consider that the most common and even probable cause of this problem is due to a poorly connected SATA or power cable.

-There are some methods that can solve drive detection problems during Windows 10 installation.
+Some methods can solve drive detection problems during Windows 10 installation.
 I will tell you about each one below.

 Unfortunately, these three problems are difficult to fix and the process can jeopardize the integrity of the device or even your computer.